 At 85 lbs., Ridgebacks are large dogs, instantly recognizable by the ridge of hair along their backs.
 They are an athletic breed and require a good deal of daily exercise.
 Though they can be strong-willed and aloof with strangers, they are loving family dogs, and can be sensitive to harsh training.
 To be effective, a firm but gentle hand is required, so the Rhodesian Ridgeback may not be the best choice for a first-time dog owner.

 Despite their strong wills, Rhodesian Ridgebacks are also known for being predisposed to hereditary and congenital conditions that can adversely affect their health – as well as your family’s finances.
 Some of the conditions and illnesses Rhodesian Ridgebacks are prone to include eye conditions such as cataracts; spinal cord conditions such as dermoid sinus and degenerative myelopathy; skeletal issues such as cervical vertebral instability (Wobbler syndrome); hearing problems such as deafness; and joint conditions such as hip dysplasia.

-Thankfully, Petplan pet insurance covers all hereditary and chronic conditions for the life of your pet as standard.
+Thankfully, Petplan pet insurance covers all hereditary and chronic conditions as standard.
 Which means if your Rhodesian Ridgeback inherits anything more than a distinctive ridge of hair, you’re protected.